Wolfenstein 3D: Release

 Imagineer bought the rights for the game, and commissioned id to port the game to the Super Nintendo Entertainment System (SNES) for a US$100,000 advance.
 The team was busy with the development of Doom, plus their work on Spear of Destiny, and ignored the project for seven or eight months, finally hiring Rebecca Heineman to do the work.
-She made no progress on the port, however, and the id team members instead spent three weeks frantically learning how to make SNES games and creating the port by March 1993.
+She made no progress on the port, however, and the id team members instead spent three weeks frantically learning how to make Super NES games and creating the port by March 1993.
 This version was written in C and compiled in the 65816 assembly language, making use of binary space partitioning rather than raycasting in order to give it speed.
-Carmack had to resize existing images to fit the SNES resolution.
+Carmack had to resize existing images to fit the Super NES resolution.
 Nintendo insisted on censoring the game in accordance with their policies; this included first making all blood green and then finally removing it, removing Nazi imagery and German voice clips, and replacing enemy dogs with giant rats.
 The port was released in Japan on February 10, 1994, under the name Wolfenstein 3D: The Claw of Eisenfaust before being released in North America and Europe later that year.
-Using the source code of the SNES port, on a whim John Carmack later converted the game to run on the Atari Jaguar.
-Atari Corporation approved the conversion for publication and Carmack spent three weeks, assisted by Dave Taylor, improving the port's graphics and quality to what he later claimed was four times more detail than the DOS version.
+Using the source code of the Super NES port, on a whim John Carmack later converted the game to run on the Atari Jaguar.
+Atari Corporation approved the conversion for publication and Carmack spent three weeks, assisted by Dave Taylor, improving the port's graphics and quality to what he later claimed was four times more detail than the MS-DOS version.
 He also removed the changes that Nintendo had insisted on.
 The game itself, however, had to be slowed down to work properly on the console.